-§ 58.
-Director of the Bureau of Alcoholic Beverages, powers and duties
+The Director of the Bureau of Alcoholic Beverages, Powers and Puties

-The Director of the Bureau of Alcoholic Beverages within the Department of Finance and Administration shall be the chief administrative officer of the bureau.
-The Director of the Bureau of Alcoholic Beverages shall be subject to the direction of the State Liquor Commission as defined in this chapter.
-The director of the bureau shall administer the policies, rules and regulations of the State Liquor Commission under the supervision of the commission.
-The director of the bureau shall operate the bureau and implement the liquor laws according to the procedures established by the State Liquor Commission.
+The Director of the Bureau of Alcoholic Beverages within the

+Department of Finance and Administration shall be the chief administrative officer of the Bureau.
+The Director of the Bureau of commission.
+The Director of the Bureau shall operate the Bureau and implement the liquor laws according to the procedures established by the State Liquor Commission.